Convex-Dev/payment-pointers/README.md

 - Number of accounts
 - Number of scheduled transactions

-Since it is effectively payment senders that will ultimately query for payment pointers, inducing the selection process, share owners have no practical way of biasing the random number generation in a particular direction.
+Since it is effectively payment senders that will ultimately query for payment pointers and induce the selection process, share owners have no practical way of biasing the random number generation in a particular direction.
 Additionally, an off-chain parameter can be provided externally when querying for the next payment pointer, although this idea requires some careful considerations.